syinfalcon/MA705-Dashboard/README.md

 - y axis shows the number of deaths per 1000000 residents
 - y label shows the cause of death
 - the color in the bar chart means different states
+- this bar chart is affected by states and the cause of death

 Table1:
 - it solves the question that which state has the highest average number of deaths per 1000000 residents caused by the reason selected?